 Related post: Best places to visit in Europe in winter

 Filled with some of the most beautiful islands in Europe, Croatia is truly one of the underrated countries in Europe.
 But don’t fret, this Balkan country offers much more beauty than even some of the most visited countries on the continent.

 With Croatia being a small country, many might choose to ignore it but it offers more than just the islands.

-From the incredible Unesco world heritage sites of the Old City of Dubrovnik, Historical complex of split, the cathedral of St. James to so many others.
+From the incredible Unesco world heritage sites of the Old City of Dubrovnik, the Historical Complex of Split, to the cathedral of St. James, there are so many things to do in Croatia.
 In fact, there are over 10 Unesco sites to explore.

 Though dorm rooms are a bit pricier compared to other cheap countries in Europe, you can still sleep at $12 a night but a private room can cost you around $20.

 If the hostel you opt for has a kitchen, you’re better off cooking your own meals but if not, you can budget for around $10 for a proper meal but you can switch it up with some fast food that goes for approximately $5.

 And when it comes to transportation, you might spend a little bit higher than what you might have been accustomed to in other budget-friendly countries in Europe.